Château Cheval Blanc St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated (2023 guide) 98/100

-Lots of blueberries, flowers such as violets, and crushed stone.
-This wine is very structured and muscular, with mineralized tannins that extend throughout the wine.
+Plenty of blueberries, floral notes like violets, and crushed stone.
+This wine is very structured and robust, with mineral-driven tannins that carry through the entire finish.
 Very closed.
-Polished texture that gives it class and presence.
-This is a wine intended for cellaring.
+A polished texture that gives it class and presence.
+This is a wine meant for cellaring.
 65% Merlot, 30% Cabernet Franc, and 5% Cabernet Sauvignon.
 Best enjoyed after 2030.

 Terre de Vins